annah-vu/pokemon_project/README.md

 #### 1. About the Pokedex Data

-This Pokedex.csv was acquired from https://www.kaggle.com/mariotormo/complete-pokemon-dataset-updated-090420 (at the time, it was the csv that was updated May 2020).
+This Pokedex.csv was acquired from [Mario Tormo's Complete Pokemon Dataset](https://www.kaggle.com/mariotormo/complete-pokemon-dataset-updated-090420) (at the time, it was the csv that was updated May 2020).
 It has over a thousand entries of Generation 1-8 Pokemon, complete with their names, stats, breeding, gender, types, what kinds of attacks they are affected by or not affected by, and more!
 I took some of the columns and enumerated them so that they could be used by the model.
 None of the the new features I made from object columns were strongly correlated, so I didn't end up using them for this goal.
 However, I'm sure whenever I can make other predictions, I will put them to use.

 #### 2. Data Dictionary